thenfour/PetsciiMapgen/README.md

 - what works and what sucks
 - characteristics of parameters
   - partitioning
+    - you'll know when you partitioned too far when your blacks & whites don't look right.
+    - breadth? depth?
+  - pixelformat
+    - 2x2 is great for small fonts.
+    - 5 is good when you need the extra detail. otherwise it can look noisy.
   - value quantization
+    - gradients want high valuespercomponent
+    - map size
   - subsampling
   - color vs grayscale
+    - grayscale has 2 fewer "dimensions", which means you have a LOT more values per component. so much more accurate.
   - colorspace
+    - performance
   - src palette